Read the passage at the bottom of this post: Luke 13:10-17, The Message or Luke 13:10-17, The New Revised Standard Version (NRSV).

 Aside: Remember that at the time of Jesus it was dishonourable to boast, to draw attention to oneself, to claim higher status, power or authority than one was born with.
 And Jesus was born at the bottom of the social ladder.
 So as Jesus goes about preaching, teaching and healing - others start gossiping about him and his public status does grow.
 That is fine.
 Others can honour you, but you must never deliberately seek such honour or even explicitly accept it.
 And it is especially important for an honourable son to NEVER act as an equal with their Father.
 They must always and only be seen as acting on behalf of the Father, with the Father's permission.
 Thus when Jesus says, "You are set free," the woman, and everyone else, would understand that the authority and power to set free is God's alone - it is not Jesus, but Jesus on behalf of God.
 And so it is God, not Jesus, who is to be praised and thanked.

 Verse 14.
-However, since healing violates the Sabbath requirement for rest, Jesus' action is a challenge that rightly provokes a response from the leader of the synagogue whose "job" is to enforce Sabbath laws.
+However, since healing violates the Sabbath requirement for doing no labour, Jesus' action is a challenge that rightly provokes a response from the leader of the synagogue whose "job" is to enforce Sabbath laws.

 Verses 15 and 16.
 Jesus meets this rebuke by first demonstrating his familiarity with Sabbath law - the permitted care of animals.
 And then asks an unanswerable question that silences his opponent.